apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Overview
 --------
-Deep Caching is a feature that enables clients to be routed to the closest possible "deep" Edge-tier :term:`cache server` s on a per-:term:`Delivery Service` basis.
-The term "deep" is used in the networking sense, meaning that the Edge-tier :term:`cache server` s are located deep in the network where the number of network hops to a client is as minimal.
+Deep Caching is a feature that enables clients to be routed to the closest possible "deep" Edge-tier :term:`cache servers` on a per-:term:`Delivery Service` basis.
+The term "deep" is used in the networking sense, meaning that the Edge-tier :term:`cache servers` are located deep in the network where the number of network hops to a client is as minimal.
 This deep caching topology is desirable because storing content closer to the client gives better bandwidth savings, and sometimes the cost of bandwidth usage in the network outweighs the cost of adding storage.
 While it may not be feasible to cache an entire copy of the CDN's contents in every deep location (for the best possible bandwidth savings), storing just a relatively small amount of the CDN's most requested content can lead to very high bandwidth savings.

 What You Need
 -------------